ARE YOU LOOKING FOR CARE?

 Before granting this license, CQC will assess whether the applicant home will be able to provide good care for its residents.
 Only after being satisfied by this condition does CQC give the green light.

-Every few years, they will then visit the home.
+CQC will then visit the home at regular intervals.
 This is to ensure that the business is running smoothly.
 CQC want to check the care home still provides a good service for everyone in its care.
 The CQC inspector will grade the quality of the home and write up their findings in a report.
 This report and rating are publicly listed on CQC’s website.

 To create transparency, care homes are obliged to show a link to their CQC rating, or their report, on their own website.
 Care directories often insist a home’s CQC rating is visible too.